 Interaction is the bread-and-butter of countless memorable projects, installations, and even games.
 Be it scrolling your way through history or playing plants as musical instruments, Arduino Uno’s are a one-stop-shop for DIY brilliance and clever interaction, often requiring only a bit of coding and some hardware.
 The Arduino Uno, legendary among microcontrollers for its ease-of-use, can make even the smallest electric signals create spectacular products.
+An Arduino is also a great way to extend your TouchDesigner knowledge beyond the screen.
 If you can think it, you can make it with an Arduino and a bit of elbow grease!

 Making the Most of Microcontrollers